 Why Study History at Missouri S&T?

-From a low faculty-to-student ratio, to learning from respected and revered historians, there are plenty of reasons why you should consider becoming a history major:
+From a low faculty-to-student ratio, to learning from respected historians, there are plenty of reasons why you should consider becoming a history major:

 - Low faculty-to-student ratio.
 We have about three to five history majors per full-time faculty member in our department.
 This means you’ll get to know our faculty members well and be more than just a number in a department with hundreds of students.